tskora/tskora.github.io/_pages/about.md

 My primary research interest is the diffusive motion of biologically relevant macromolecules, such as proteins and ribosomes, in crowded  environments akin to biological cells.
 In my research, I harness Brownian dynamics simulations to reveal the generic effects of macromolecules’ properties, e.g., their shape and activity, on the diffusion properties upon crowding.
 I develop a versatile software -- pyBrown -- for simulations of diffusion and reactions accounting for the hydrodynamic interactions.
-One of my current aims is to develop a versatile software for simulations of diffusion and reactions accounting for the hydrodynamic interactions.
 I currently work on modeling dynamic instability of microtubules using Brownian dynamics.